nagashree-angadi/webex-contact-center-provider-sample-code/media-service-api/README.md

 ![VA](https://user-images.githubusercontent.com/5176062/116988874-a37cef80-acee-11eb-9123-bd7fa37373f0.jpg)

 # Onboarding
 Webex Contact Center Control Hub to be used by the customer to create a configuration.
+For CASPRx providers-
 1. A Connector will need to be created for each provider which includes the Provider endpoint, its services and Auth token.
 2. A configuration will need to be created which is represented by a configId and will define the Services / Features to be used.
 3. Orchestrator will orchestrate the call to a specific provider and add the necessary feature flags based on the config details.

-API
+For Non-CASPR providers-
+1. A service app needs to be created(for Voice /Digital virtual agent schema) and should be authorized by customer admin for the usage.
+2. A configuration will need to be created which is represented by a configId(which will be associated with service app) and will define the Services / Features to be used.
+3. Orchestrator will orchestrate the call to a specific provider and add the necessary feature flags based on the config details.

+Note: Detailed documentation for on-boarding can be found on webex developer portal API
 For detailed description of the API, please refer the protobuf files.
 •	VoiceVirtualAgent: API to be called for Virtual Agent request/Response.